 In a large skillet, sauté onion and ground chuck until meat is no longer pink and the onions are translucent.
 Drain in a colander.
 Return meat-onion mixture to skillet and add parsley, salt, and pepper, and cook for 1 minute, mixing thoroughly.
 Remove from heat and let cool to room temperature.

-Lightly coat a 13x9-inch pan with cooking spray.
+Lightly coat a 9" x 13" pan with cooking spray.
 Separate filo dough into two piles (about 14 sheets each) and keep covered so they don't dry out.
 Half will go on the bottom of the pie and half will go on the top.

 Place 2 sheets in prepared pan and brush lightly with oil, folding in any overhanging edges.
 Add 2 more and brush with oil.
 Continue until you've used one pile of filo.